Opening up to people can be hard, particularly when we are feeling vulnerable. When we feel vulnerable, we may be feeling raw, exposed, and anxious.

 Just for the record, sometimes a hug can do wonders too!

-Showing support when people are feeling vulnerable can help them through a rough time.
-It also lets them know that you are someone they can lean on and we all need someone to lean on at times.
+Showing support and compassion when people are feeling vulnerable can help them through a hard time.
+It also lets them know that you are someone they can lean on and confide in.
+We all need someone to lean on at times.

 If you enjoyed this post, please share it with your friends on social media.
-If just might inspire someone to be more supportive to a person in need today!
+It just might inspire someone to be more supportive of a person in need today!

 Read Next – 10 Behaviors That Stop You Growing as a Person